dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-03-22-caring-about-sloppypasta.md

 Things are insane right now, and maybe I'm too.
 Be that as it may, I feel like I've been a broken record for the last 18 months.
 Maybe longer.
 Some nights I wake up at 3am, startled, sweaty, and I hear myself screaming "*VERVAEKE!*" before I cry myself back to sleep.

 He's right about everything, you know, this [John Vervaeke].
 Well, maybe not everything.
 But most things.
 I believe he's right about the AI stuff and the [coming thresholds] and the paths we must take.
-(I've shared this video so many times with so many people now, it's not even funny; I think I've shared it almost as often as his Awakening from the Meaning Crisis.
+(I've shared this video so many times with so many people now, it's not even funny; I think I've shared it almost as often as his [Awakening from the Meaning Crisis].
 You should watch both.
 And yes, the 2nd one is ~50h long.
 You should watch it twice.
 Maybe even three times, like I did.)

 The reason why I'm tempted to produce this stream-of-conscious that you're reading right now is that I stumbled upon a new word today: [Sloppypasta].
 It's perfect.
 Chefs-kiss perfect.